www. California Special .com

 BOOKS

-In addition to running the GT/CS Registry Paul M. Newitt has also produced two books.
-Both are an excellent resources and a must have for the GT/CS or HCS enthusiast.
+Previous GT/CS Registrar Paul M. Newitt has published three California Special books.
+They are excellent resources and a must have for the GT/CS or HCS enthusiast.

 VEHICLE REPORTS